Best Oculus Quest 2 accessories 2023

 Reasons to avoid

-You may not be bringing your Quest 2 everywhere you go, but unless you want to keep your Quest 2 in the box it shipped in, it's not the easiest thing to store.
-Its delicate lenses can get damaged after just a few seconds of exposure to sunlight, and you'll need a place to keep any accessories you pick up to keep them from getting lost.
+The Quest 2 might be a portable headset but you're probably not bringing it everywhere you go.
+As such, you might think a carrying case might be pointless.
+However, unless you want to keep your Quest 2 in the box it shipped in, there aren't easy storage solutions.
+Its delicate lenses can get damaged after just a few seconds of exposure to sunlight, and you'll need a place to hold any accessories you pick up to keep them from getting lost.
+A carrying case solves these problems.

-Among the best Oculus Quest 2 cases, Meta's first-party accessory should be your immediate choice, and not just because it's emblazoned with the Meta logo and ships for a hefty fee.
-It's outfitted with custom molding and inlaid dividers to hold just about all the accessories you could need secure.
+Among the best Oculus Quest 2 cases, Meta's first-party accessory should be your immediate choice.
+Don't worry — this isn't because it's emblazoned with the Meta logo and ships for a hefty fee.
+It's because this case is outfitted with custom molding and inlaid dividers to hold just about all the accessories you could need to secure.
 That's all fairly standard, but what makes the official case stand out is that it can fit the Quest 2 with the Elite Strap attached.
 Most third-party cases are designed for the base headset, with no room for bigger straps.

-Even if you don't have the Elite Strap, the case is stylish, easy to carry with an attached hand-hold, and it's specifically designed for the Quest 2, whereas some third-party cases are actually repurposed Quest 1 cases that were relabeled.
+Even if you don't have the Elite Strap, the case is still stylish, features an attached handhold for easier carrying, and it's specifically designed for the Quest 2, unlike some third-party cases which are actually repurposed Quest 1 cases.
 On the other hand, the soft material and lack of padding on its exterior won't protect it from falls or compression in a suitcase.
-If you're looking to carry your Quest 2 outside, you should probably consider a hard-shelled case from the linked list above as an alternative to prevent extra wear and tear.
+If you're looking to carry your Quest 2 outside, you should probably consider a hard-shelled case from the linked list above as an alternative to prevent any extra wear and tear.

 Before you grab the case by itself, Meta also offers a bundle that includes both the Elite Strap with Battery and a Carrying Case, so if you plan to pick up both accessories, there's no need to buy each individually.